 Your child is an American citizen if he or she was born in the USA.

 Your child is also a citizen if he or she was born abroad and both parents are US citizens at least one of whom resided in the US or possession.

-Different rules apply for children born out of wedlock or born before 1986.
+Other rules apply for children born out of wedlock or born before 1952.

 Your child born abroad may perhaps not qualify for US citizenship at birth because the American parent(s) has not satisfied the US presence requirement.
 There are two methods for possibly having your minor child (under age 18) naturalized as a US citizen: The Child Citizenship Act of 2000 (child immigration) and naturalization under Section 322 (using Form N-600K).
 One or both of these methods may be applicable in your case.